Restoration Timeline

 Some joists supporting the main floor are replaced.

 Restoration of the North Wing and North Terrace begins.
 The section from the Ice House to the Pavilion is re-created as a stable based on archaeological evidence and the stable at Bremo.
 A version of Jefferson’s famous zig-zag "terras" roof structure is used for the terraces.
-Milton Grigg & Floyd Johnson are the architects working closely with Fiske Kimball, chairman of the restoration committee.
+Milton Grigg and Floyd Johnson are the architects working closely with Fiske Kimball, chairman of the restoration committee.

 The South Wing and South Terrace are restored.
-Included are the Kitchen, Cook’s Room, Smokehouse, two “servants” rooms, the Dairy, and the roof of the South Privy.
+Included are the Kitchen, Cook’s Room, Smokehouse, two “servants' rooms", the Dairy, and the roof of the South Privy.

 Monticello is closed from November 15, 1953 until February 27, 1954 for structural repairs and the installation of a central heating and air-conditioning system, a project which involves taking up the floor boards of the second floor and replacing the wooden joists with steel before relaying the original floors.